react-cosmos/react-cosmos/docs/usage/user-interface.md

 # User Interface

-This is the main functionality of the React Cosmos User Interface.
+This section highlights the main functionality of the React Cosmos User Interface.

 ## Fixture Tree View

-elegant file-system based tree view navigation. folders can be collapsed and their state is persistent between sesions.
+An elegant file-system-based tree view navigation system.
+Folders can be collapsed, and their state persists between sessions.

 ## Fixture Search

-snappy fixture search with fuzzy maching. ⌘ + P from anywhere to launch the search modal.
+A snappy fixture search feature with fuzzy matching.
+Use `⌘ + P` from anywhere to launch the search modal.

 ## Fixture Bookmarks

-convenient way to return to keep certain fixture at hand while you're actively working with them.
+A convenient way to keep certain fixtures readily accessible while actively working with them.

 ## Fixture Preview

-the fixture preview is the essence of React Cosmos.
-It loads a Cosmos renderer in an `<iframe>` inside the Cosmos UI. communication between the Cosmos UI and the renderer is done through `postMessage`.
+The fixture preview is the heart of React Cosmos.
+It loads a Cosmos renderer in an `<iframe>` within the Cosmos UI.
+Communication between the Cosmos UI and the renderer is accomplished through `postMessage`.

 ## Full-Screen Preview

-at any point you can launch the selected fixture into a full screen preview and break away from the Cosmos UI shell.
+Launch the selected fixture into a full-screen preview, breaking away from the Cosmos UI shell.

-Note: A full screen preview is essentially a remote renderer.
+Note: A full-screen preview functions as a [Remote Renderer](#remote-renderer).

 ## Remote Renderer

-You can have multiple ones opened at the same time. you can have the same fixture on multiple resolutions, browsers or even devices. or you can have preview different fixtures at the same time.

-state is syncronized between multiple renderers. there's one primary renderer that controls the state and the rest mirror it.
+You can have multiple remote renderers open simultaneously, allowing you to view the same fixture on different resolutions, browsers, or devices.
+It is also possible to preview different fixtures concurrently.
+State synchronization between multiple renderers is supported, with one primary renderer controlling the state while the others mirror it.

-Note: The React Native renderer is a remote renderer.
-It syncronizes its state with the Cosmos UI via WebSocket.
+Note: The React Native renderer operates as a remote renderer, synchronizing its state with the Cosmos UI via WebSocket.

 ## Reload Renderer (With Native Support)

-The reload renderer button does a full reload of the fixture preview.
+The reload renderer button triggers a full reload of the fixture preview.

-Note: The renderer reload button also React Native app using DevSettings.reload, which is very convenient.
+Note: The renderer reload button also works for React Native apps by calling DevSettings.reload.

 ## Open Fixture Source

-Launch the source code of the current fixture in your default code editor.
+Launches the source code of the current fixture in your default code editor.

-Note you need to install the Open Fixture Plugin for this capability.
+Note: You need to install the Open Fixture Plugin to enable this capability.

 ## Control Panel

-UI controls for powerful component data manipulation.
-There are currently three types of panels supported:
+The UI controls provide powerful component data manipulation capabilities.
+Three types of panels are currently supported:

-1. Props Panel.
-Generated automatically based on React element props.
+1. Props Panel: Automatically generated based on React element props.
 Only works with Node Fixtures.
-2. Class State Panel.
-Generated automatically based on React Class components, which are deprecated but still supported indefinitely.
+2. Class State Panel: Automatically generated based on React Class components, which are deprecated but still supported indefinitely.
-3. Controls Panel.
-Generated using custom definition hooks that can be represented as text inputs or select dropdowns.
+3. Controls Panel: Generated using custom definition hooks that can be represented as text inputs or select dropdowns.

 ## Keyboard Shortcuts

-React Cosmos supports a few handy keyboard shortcuts for the most popular actions.
+React Cosmos supports a set of useful keyboard shortcuts for the most commonly used actions.

 ## Adjustable Panels

-React Cosmos has two left and right slick panels.
-They are resizable, collapsable, and their state is persistent between sessions.
+The Cosmos UI features two slick resizable and collapsible panels on each side.
+Their state persists between sessions.

 ## Notifications

-A beautiful notifications API that's used to communicate renderer and server connectivity.
-Can be called from anywhere in the Cosmos UI, including 3rd party plugins.
+A beautiful notifications API is employed to communicate renderer and server connectivity.
+It can be utilized from anywhere in the Cosmos UI, including 3rd party plugins.

 ## UI Plugins

-The Cosmos UI can be extended in endless ways using the UI Plugin API.
+The Cosmos UI can be extended in numerous ways using the UI Plugin API.